 Further information on offshore petroleum reporting guidelines can be found on the National Offshore Petroleum Titles Authority (NOPTA) website.

-State and territory reporting guidelines
+State and territory reporting guidelines and systems

 New South Wales